sohel622002/Zyklo-react-app/README.md

 - user cant like ❤️, comment 💬 and delete 🗑️ posts if user in not signed In
 - user cant delete others posts
 - user can see other users who signed Up
+- user can post images and can add caption on them
+- user can see all their posts on Account section
+- user can upload profile pic on Account section

 ### Used
 - React